arago/OGIT/SGO/format/README.md

     * the first letter of an entity must be uppercase

 * `verbs` the verb format
-    * the name of the file of the verb must be `verb`.yaml
+    * the name of the file of the verb must be `verb-id`.yaml
     * verbs with a `_` prefix are not writable and generated internally
+    * the first letter of a verb must be lowercase

 * `schemas`: the schema format
     * the name of the file of the entity is `Schema-id`.yaml